Meal planning for beginners: A complete guide

 First, write down the ingredients and quantities you’ll need for each recipe.
 Then, add up the quantities of the same foods to make sure you’ll have enough.
 Next, check your pantry and fridge: Cross off any ingredients you already have off your list or readjust quantities as needed.
 To save time grocery shopping online or in store, sort your grocery list into food categories like fresh fruits and veggies, grains, proteins, dairy, and canned foods.
 Don’t forget to add condiments as well as packaged and convenience foods.

 5. Meal prep.

 Meal prep might include anything from chopping garlic and stir-fry veggies to roasting a chicken or cooking a batch of grains: Your goal is to create pre-cut (and sometimes even pre-cooked) batches of ingredients to make it easier to make your chosen recipes throughout the week.
 How you prep for your week depends on your schedule.
 For example, you can do it all at once on Sunday or get cooking a few evenings a week for upcoming days.
-Either way, you’ll want to store your ingredients in separate containers and organize them in the fridge according to type of food (for example, all produce together) or recipe.
+Either way, you’ll want to store your ingredients in separate containers and organise them in the fridge according to the type of food (for example, all produce together) or recipe.

 Since you’ve already planned what to make and prepped the ingredients, cooking should be easier than ever.
 Just make sure you schedule enough time to put it all together before mealtime.

 A weekly meal planner is a physical or digital calendar for meal planning.
 It helps you stick with your plan, decide what you need to buy, and develop menus for other weeks.
 You can try using the menu planning tool in our WW app included in your WW membership—but low-tech options also work.

 If you’re feeding multiple people, it’s helpful to post the plan in a common area.
 “Have one place where everyone can see what’s coming up, so you’re all on the same page,” Cording says.